ID2223-2024-group2/project/README.md

 ### Decision Tree

-A decision tree using XGBoosts's `XGBRegressor`.
+A decision tree using [XGBoosts's](https://github.com/dmlc/xgboost) `XGBRegressor`.
 The XGBoost model is able to capture nonlinear relationships, and in our experience has performed well.
-Therefore, it is worth investigating, especially since it is quite cheap to train.
+Therefore, it is worth investigating, especially since it is computationally cheap to train.

 ### Artificial Neural Network

 An artificial neural network using `keras` and `tensorflow`.
-ANN can learn extremely complex relationships.
+ANNs can learn extremely complex relationships.
 While we were unsure if there was enough data, we decided it was definitely worth investigating.
 The final (hyperparameter tuned) ANN had one hidden layer of size 16.